jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-05-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 5.
+title: Chapter 5.
 "Of the Division of Simple Quantities."
+part: I
+section: I
+chapter: 5
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 5.
-"Of the Division of Simple Quantities."

 <span class="art">45</span> When a number is to be separated into two, three, or
 more equal parts, it is done by means of division, which